 Tommy John, at 39, fit right into Gene Mauch’s team of veterans.
 California had an entire lineup of 30-somethings, led by future Hall of Famers Reggie Jackson and Rod Carew.
 The Angels were 1.5 games behind the Royals at the time of the trade and finished the season with 93 wins, good enough for the franchise’s 2nd A.L.
 West crown.
 John went 4-2 down the stretch with a 3.86 ERA to help California to the title.

 Mauch tabbed John to start Game 1 of the ALCS against the Milwaukee Brewers.
-John, facing another lefty (33-year old Mike Caldwell), led the Angels to a 8-3 win, tossing a complete game.
+John, facing another lefty (33-year-old Mike Caldwell), led the Angels to an 8-3 win, tossing a complete game.
 The Angels won Game 2 to get within one win of the World Series.

 After Don Sutton (now a Brewer) won Game 3, John had an opportunity to close out the series in Game 4.
 In what would be his final postseason outing, John gave up 6 runs (4 earned) in 3.1 innings.
 The Angels lost 9-5 and also lost Game 5 the next day.